 - research methods

-Optional modules may include (subject to availability):
+Optional modules may include, but are not limited to (subject to availability):

 - public affairs and advocacy

 - communication and democracy

 Masters students will then carry out a research project and will submit a 12,000-word dissertation.